Panchmel Dal Recipe (Rajasthani Pancharatna Dal)

 Storage Suggestions

-Leftover panchratan dal can be stored in an airtight container in the refrigerator for 3-4 days.
-Reheat in a pan or microwave until nicely hot.
+Leftover pancharatna dal can be stored in an airtight container in the refrigerator for 3-4 days.
+Reheat in a pan or in the microwave until hot.
 If the dal has thickened after refrigeration, then add some hot water and heat.

 Veg Curries